 Rottler SF machines can be run effectively with either one or two inserts installed in the cutterhead.
-NOTE: Never remove one tool holder that holds the and run the machine insert This with one tool holder. creates an out of balance situation.
+NOTE: Never remove one tool holder that holds the insert and run the machine one tool with holder.
+This creates an out of balance situation.